yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/2_Deploy_MDE_Configuration_policies.md

-# 2. Deploy MDE configuration settings (using Graph API)
+# 2. Deploy MDE configuration policies (using Graph API)

 ## What's covered in this section